kousu/arch-conf/device-nigiri/README.md

 Dealing with [AUR](https://aur.archlinux.org) packages is tricky.

-If we depend on them directly then this package can't be installed on a fresh system, because it needs to have the build tools pre-installed (or, at least, something like pikaur). bootstrapping steps to get the build tools installed first.
+If we depend on them directly then there's a bootstrapping problem: a fresh system with just `pacman` won't have `base-devel` installed so can't build packages, nor can it find the AUR packages unless `pacman` is wrapped by `pikaur`.

+You I _could_ bootstrap `pikaur` onto the system and replace `makepkg -d` with it `pikaur -P`.
-One option would be to bootstrap `pikaur` onto the system.
-This script will do that:
+This snippet will do that:

 ```
+pacman -S base-devel --noconfirm &&
 pacman -S python-commonmark pyalpm --noconfirm &&
  curl -JLO https://aur.archlinux.org/cgit/aur.git/snapshot/pikaur.tar.gz &&
  tar -zxvf pikaur.tar.gz &&
  cd pikaur &&
  makepkg &&
  pacman -Rns python-commonmark &&
- pacman --noconfirm -U pikaur*.pkg.tar.zst
+ pacman --noconfirm -U pikaur*.pkg.tar.zst &&
+pikaur -P
 ```

-and after that we can use `pikaur -P` in place of `makepkg`.
+Then we could depend on AUR packages too.
+But it's inelegant.

-For now, I think what I'm going to do is pull the AUR packages into a separate PKGBUILD, along with these bootstrapping instructions.
+For now, I think what I'm going to do is plan to put the AUR packages into a separate PKGBUILD, along with these bootstrapping instructions.
 Maybe I could even pull them into `post_install`?
 Check if `pikaur` is installed and if not, do this?